-- Cartilaginous Endplate Erosion – Each vertebral segment of the spine features a joint that is attached to a cartilage.
-Between each disc and vertebral body is a cartilage called an endplate.
+- Cartilaginous Endplate Erosion – Each vertebral segment of the spine features a joint that is attached to cartilage.
+Between each disc and vertebral body is cartilage called an endplate.
 When the endplate erodes, nutritional absorption is compromised.
 In turn, disc degeneration speeds up, which leads to a disc collapse.

 Causes of Herniated or Slipped Discs

 Disc injuries are most often associated with a herniated or slipped disc.
 Also known as a ruptured disc, this problem is brought on by the following: